caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-01-azure-devops-part-2.md

 cover: '/images/posts/azure-devops/part2/part2-image2.png'
 tags: arm azure devops
 ---
-In [part 1]({% post_url /azure-devops/2019-01-11-azure-devops-part-1 %}) we got setup with a new Azure DevOps account.
+In [Part 1]({% post_url /azure-devops/2019-01-11-azure-devops-part-1 %}) we setup a new Azure DevOps account.
 The next thing we are going to need is a source control repo to store the ARM templates.

 A source control system, also called a version control system, allows developers to collaborate on code and track changes.
 It is an eseential tool when working in a team.
 With Git, each developer has a copy of the source repository, including all branch and history information, on their dev machine.
 Each developer works directly with their own local repository.
 Changes are shared between repositories as a separate step.

 # Create a repo